• Skip to primary navigation

 • 1/2 cup coconut oil

-• 30 drops essential oil (optional)
+• 30 drops of essential oil (optional)

-Lotion bar recipe in silicone molds
+Lotion bar recipe after being poured into silicone molds

 We wanted to make one flower so we skimped a little on the square molds.